MFajcik/Counterfactual_Reasoning_SemEval_2020_Task-5/README.md

 * Martin Dočekal
 * Pavel Smrž

-This is a official implementation we have used in the SemEval-2019 Task 7.
-Our publication is available [here](xxx).
+This is a official implementation we have used in the SemEval-2020 Task 5.
+Our publication is available [here](https://www.aclweb.org/anthology/2020.semeval-1.53/).
 All models have been trained on RTX 2080 Ti (with 12 GB memory).

 ## Bibtex citation